Jill Duggar Dillard Dives Into Abortion Debate — Acknowledges Planned Parenthood’s Other Medical Services

 The Duggar family has a very pro-life reputation, and Jill (Duggar) Dillard stepped into the online discussion on Sunday to affirm her own stance.
-Jill’s feelings about abortion have particularly been a subject of conjecture (despite previous posts from her) since she and husband Derick Dillard moved to Central America, where Zika virus has been a concern and could cause complications during pregnancy or danger to the unborn child.
+Jill’s feelings about abortion have particularly been a subject of conjecture (despite previous posts from her) since she and husband Derick Dillard moved to Central America, where the Zika virus has been a concern and could cause complications during pregnancy or danger to the unborn child.
 On Sunday, she made it clear as she announced she would be joining the Duggar family at a protest against Planned Parenthood.

 However, Jill didn’t stop there — she followed comments on her post for some period of time, responding to participants who discussed other services Planned Parenthood provides, and her mother-in-law, Cathy Dillard, also dove in with an assertion about one service she claims no one can receive at a Planned Parenthood office.